AI Product Manager

 4. Gain Experience in Product Management

-AI product management requires experience in product management, including skills in product strategy, product development, and product marketing.
+Product management in AI requires experience in product management, including skills in product strategy, product development, and product marketing.
 You can gain experience in product management through internships, entry-level positions, and on-the-job training.

 5. Network with AI Professionals